 Three days before taking the tree inside, transition the tree by placing it in an area that is unheated and protected, such as a porch or garage.
 The less time the tree spends inside, the better.
-Ideally, the tree should not stay inside more than seven to 10 days.
+Ideally, the tree should not stay inside for more than seven to 10 days.

 When it comes time to display the tree inside, it should be placed in a large, water-tight container.
 Mulch should then be placed around the rootball to keep it held in place.

-Step four, five and six
+Step four, five, and six

 After being moved inside, the rootball should be checked regularly for moisture.
-Plain, room temperature water should be used as needed.
+Plain, room-temperature water should be used as needed.
 It’s imperative to remember not to overwater it.
 Having it stay damp is good, but soggy is definitely bad.

 Once the Christmas festivities have come to a close, the tree should be moved back outside to its unheated and protected area for another transition period; this can be anywhere from two to three days.
 After the transition period, the tree can be planted as it would be in the spring, using the saved, nourished and unfrozen soil.